OPT026: Cataract and Refractive Surgery

 How the module will be assessed

-Online examination (40%): There is a summative MCQ assessment that will assess comprehension and application across the entire syllabus which students take at the end of the lecture series for final assessment.
+Online Examination (100%): There is a MCQ test that will assess comprehension and application across the entire syllabus which students take at the end of the lecture series.

 Skills that will be practised and developed

 - Collate information from a number of resources to improve learning.

 - The interpretation and synthesis of clinical data.

 - Advancing own knowledge and understanding to higher level.